Kevin Westmore

 Kevin Westmore is a Hollywood make-up artist and part of the fourth generation of the Westmore family.
-The son of Marvin Westmore, he has worked on a number of productions, including The X-Files (which he has won two Emmys for) and Demolition Man.
+The son of Marvin Westmore.Kevin Westmore has worked on a number of productions, including The X-Files (which he has won two Emmys for) and Demolition Man.

 His more recent project was Department Head of 7th Heaven.

+Awards and nominations

+Kevin Westmore has been nominated for ten awards throughout his career, four of which he has won.
+His most prestigious awards came from his work on television series The X-Files, where he won two Primetime Emmys for Outstanding Makeup (Non-Prosthetic) in both 1999 and 2000.
+He was also awarded a Hollywood Makeup Artist and Hair Stylist Guild Awards in 2000 for the same show.

+Westmore was also nominated for five awards for his work on Nickelodeon TV series Danger Force, winning Best Makeup - Children and Teen Programming, in 2022.
+His other nomination came as a result of his work on Henry Danger.